mediascape/discovery-audio-stream-controller/INSTALL.md

 <img src="doc/img/image05.png"/>

-## Install the "Radiodan" control interface app and audio server
+## Install the "Radiodan" and run control interface app and audio server

+This is an example application that responds to `_mediascape-http._tcp.local` and plays streams of audio.
-On a machine on the same network, install prerequisites.
+On a machine on the same network, install the prerequisites.

 On OS X: